groupdocs-viewer-cloud/GroupDocs.Viewer-Products/english/viewer/curl/_index.md

 ############################# Header ############################
 title: "Simply use cURL to Render & View Documents"
 description: "Exposes RESTful APIs to view and render business documents & attachments for supported file formats.
-Render as PDF, HTML, PNG or JPG image‎"
+Render as PDF, HTML, PNG or JPG image"
 button:
     enable: true